Epic Records

-Epic Records is an American record label owned by Sony Music Entertainment, a subsidiary of Japanese conglomerate Sony.
+Epic Records is an American record label owned by Sony Music Entertainment, a subsidiary of Sony Music Group, a subsidiary of Japanese conglomerate Sony Group Corporation.
 The label was founded predominantly as a jazz and classical music label in 1953, but later expanded its scope to include a more diverse range of genres, including pop, R&B, rock, and hip-hop.
-Epic Records' current artists roster includes Travis Scott, Future, 21 Savage, Tyla, Meghan Trainor, André 3000, Tori Kelly, Beam, Bia, Judas Priest, Sade, Lamb of God, Coi Leray, DDG, Zara Larsson, Doe Boy, Eddie Benjamin, Fiona Apple, Giveon, Headie One, Mariah the Scientist, Mario, Real Boston Richey, Sara Bareilles, ScarLip, Yolanda Adams, Tom Walker, and will.i.am.
+Epic Records' current artist roster includes Travis Scott, Future, 21 Savage, Tyla, Meghan Trainor, André 3000, Tori Kelly, Beam, Bia, Judas Priest, Sade, Lamb of God, Coi Leray, DDG, Doe Boy, Eddie Benjamin, Fiona Apple, Giveon, Headie One, Mariah the Scientist, Yolanda Adams, Tom Walker, and will.i.am.

 History

 Beginnings

 Epic Records was launched in 1953 by the Columbia Records unit of CBS, for the purpose of marketing jazz, pop, and classical music that did not fit the theme of its more mainstream Columbia Records label.
-Initial classical music releases were from Philips Records which distributed Columbia product in Europe.
+Initial classical music releases were licensed from Philips Records, which distributed Columbia product in Europe.
 Pop talent on co-owned Okeh Records were transferred to Epic which made Okeh a rhythm and blues label.
 Epic's bright-yellow, black, and blue logo became a familiar trademark for many jazz and classical releases.
 This has included such notables as the Berlin Philharmonic, Charles Rosen, the Juilliard String Quartet, Antal Doráti conducting the Hague Philharmonic, and George Szell conducting the Cleveland Orchestra.